aerospike-examples/aerospike-csharp-aggregation-x86/README.md

 - Open **ASConsoleApp.sln** in VS 2013
 - Add reference to generated `AerospikeClient.dll` located in `<local-client-download-folder>\bin\x86\Release` folder via `Project` > `Add Reference...`
 - In [**Program.cs**](https://github.com/aerospike/aerospike-csharp-aggregation-x86/blob/master/ASConsoleApp/Program.cs), update ***asServerIP*** and ***asServerPort*** such that it points to your instance running the Aerospike Server
-- Build and Start the application
+- `Build` and `Start` the application

-If all goes well, you should message **"INFO: Connection to Aerospike cluster succeeded!"** along with a menu presenting couple of options.
+If all goes well, you should message **"INFO: Connection to Aerospike cluster succeeded!"** along with a menu of options.
 See Usage.

 ## Usage